IshtiSikder/Optimal-appointment-scheduling-for-Mayo-Clinic/README.md

-# Override-policy
+# Optimal appointment scheduling for Mayo Clinic
-Optimal Override Policy for Chemotherapy Outpatient Scheduling Template via Mixed-Integer Linear Programming
+An optimal appointment schedule developed for Mayo clinic's chemotherapy outpatient unit

 1. Kindly download all files uploaded in the repository to a local folder